 What Are 3D Multi-Color Printing Prototypes?

 3D multi-color printing prototypes are test versions of products built using additive manufacturing (SONO) tecnologia, capable of integrating multiple colors and even materials in a single print.
-Unlike traditional prototyping—where colors are added post-production (via painting or 贴纸) and often look uneven—3D multi-color printing embeds colors strato per strato during the printing process.
+Unlike traditional prototyping—where colors are added post-production (via painting or 贴纸) and often look uneven—3D multi-color printing embeds colors strato dopo strato during the printing process.

 Think of it like creating a mosaic: instead of gluing colored tiles onto a base later (which risks peeling), you place each colored tile as you build the base—resulting in a seamless, long-lasting design.
 This “all-in-one” approach ensures the prototype’s color layout, shade accuracy, and material combinations match your original design exactly, with no post-production touch-ups needed.